adamjmurray/chorus.js/README.md

     This starts getting into the territory of wanting to control the spacing/openess of the chord At some point the user probably just needs to construct a custom chord?
 - All notes off doesn't work for higher channels.
 It seems like it should.
 I wonder if we are overloading the MIDI port with too many messages?
 Try adding a MIDI monitor to Ableton Live to verify
-- Melody might need defaultDuration, defaultIntensity options?
+- Track might need defaultDuration, defaultIntensity options?
 Or event durations/intensities Arrays?
-- Melodies should work with Pitches/PitchClasses and not just Numbers (for chromatic embellishments)
-- Maybe Rhythm (and Melody?) should supoort Iterables for times, pitches, durations, intensities, so we can use the Pattern classes for this stuff!
+- Maybe Rhythm should support Iterables for times, pitches, durations, intensities, so we can use the Pattern classes for this stuff!
 They would need to detect end-of-iteration and restart though (potentially depending on other options).
   - Maybe introduce a LoopingIterable helper class?
 - Improve MIDI file support (lots of little features are missing, plus error handling for semi-malformed input files could be improved / see MIDI specs)